AnthonyTechnologies/python-styleguide/syntax.md

 **Type Comments**

-Though you may see them remaining in the codebase (they were necessary before Python 3.6), do not add any more uses of a `# type: <type name>` comment on the end of the line:
+Though they may remain in the codebase (they were necessary before Python 3.6), do not add any more uses of a `# type: <type name>` comment on the end of the line:

 ```python